The Australia reMADE Alliance is guided by a volunteer Secretariat from a range of different backgrounds and organisations.

 Millie is a carer for her family and community.
 She’s passionate about acknowledging this work as a valid, valuable and legitimate use of her time.

-Millie has a research background with particular expertise in local community and social norms around neighbourhood sharing and community building.
+Millie has a research background with a PhD in local community and social norms around neighbourhood sharing and community building.
+As the Research Coordinator for Australia reMADE Millie had the privilege of listening to people reflection on their hopes and dreams for this country.

-Currently Millie runs a sustainability internship program at the University of Tasmania where she empowers students to create transformational change.
-Together with the students she has been using the program as a sandpit for experimenting putting Australia Remade into practice.
+Until stepping into the National Coordinator role full time, Millie ran a sustainability internship program at the University of Tasmania where she empowered students to create transformational change.
+Together with the students she explored the potential for hope and vision in the pursuit of institutional and social change.

-Millie has been involved in A24 for several years and is in awe of the passion and power that emerges when we start collectively dreaming for the world we want.
+Millie has been involved in Australia reMADE for several years and is in awe of the passion and power that emerges when we start collectively dreaming for the world we want.